MuhammedZohaib/My-Second-Brain/Probability and Statistics/Statistics.md

 * Data -> The set or collection of observations known as data.
 * Information -> The processed data is known as Information.

-We need Information to make decision and draw concolusions.
+We need Information to make decision and draw conclusions.

 # Types of data:
-* **Qunatitative Data**
+* **Quantitative Data**
 * **Qualitative Data**

-**Qunatitative Data:** A variable that can be described numerically.
+**Quantitative Data:** A variable that can be described numerically.
-1. Discrete Quantitaive Data
+1. Discrete Quantitative Data
 * Countably Finite -> Students of BCS-B
 * Countably Infinite -> Students in Whole world